Urban-M4/streetscapes/README.md

 pip install -e .
 ```

-⚠️ Installing `streetscapes` is necessary in order to run any of the example
+⚠️ Installing `streetscapes` is necessary in order to run any of the example notebooks.

+⚠️ If one or more dependencies fail to install, check the Python version - it might be too *new*.
+While `streetscapes` itself specifies only the *minimal* required Python verion, some dependencies might be slow to make releases for the latest Python version.

 ### 🌲 Environment variables